Shaggy Man (comics): First Shaggy Man

-The Shaggy Man is the creation of Professor Andrew Zagarian, a scientist who invented "plastalloy", a synthetic human tissue substitute, similar to plastic, that can be used for organ transplants.
-Professor Zagarian built the Shaggy Man by splicing his material with salamander DNA.
-As a result of a power surge, it transformed into an artificial lifeform resembling a hulking hairy human-shaped creature that can rapidly regenerate.
-Essentially mindless, the creature then attacked anything that moved.
-The Justice League attempted to stop the creature, but the Shaggy Man held them all off until the Flash suggests that Zagarian create a second creature to fight the first.
-The League then sealed the two monsters inside a deep pit, where they could battle each other indefinitely.
+The Shaggy Man is the creation of Professor Andrew Zagarian, a scientist who invented "plastalloy", a synthetic human tissue substitute similar to plastic that can be used for organ transplants.
+Zagarian built the Shaggy Man by splicing the plastalloy with salamander DNA.
+Following a power surge, the Shaggy Man is transformed into a hulking, hairy creature that can rapidly regenerate.
+Essentially mindless, the Shaggy Man attacks anything that moves.
+Justice League members Green Arrow and Hawkman attempt to stop the creature, but the Shaggy Man holds them all off until the Flash suggests that Zagarian create a second creature to fight the first.
+The League sealed the two monsters inside a deep pit that Flash dug to also contain the Moon Creature the other Justice League members were fighting.
+Once the Shaggy Men defeated the Moon Creature, they could battle each other indefinitely.

 Shaggy Man is eventually freed by villain Hector Hammond and transported to the JLA satellite; Green Lantern uses his power ring to shrink the monster to miniature size and imprison it.

-At the time when Professor Zagarian was imprisoned for causing the Shaggy Man incident, Shaggy Man went on a rampage in Arizona, Professor Zagarian was visited by Flash and informs him that Shaggy Man's powers are tied to photosynthesis.
-As this came from Shaggy Man's fur, the Justice League shaved off Shaggy Man's fur and stranded Shaggy Man on the Dark Side of the Moon.
+After Professor Zagarian was imprisoned for causing the original Shaggy Man incident in this untold story, Shaggy Man went on a rampage in Arizona.
+Zagarian was visited by Flash and informs him that Shaggy Man's powers are tied to photosynthesis.
+As this came from Shaggy Man's fur, the Justice League shaved off Shaggy Man's fur and stranded Shaggy Man on the dark side of the Moon.

-At some point, Shaggy Man returned to Earth and was found to have been imprisoned in Atlantis by Aquaman during Green Lantern's visit to Atlantis.
+At some point during the Post-Crisis, Shaggy Man returned to Earth and was found to have been imprisoned in Atlantis by Aquaman during Green Lantern's visit to Atlantis.
 Shaggy Man's inert body is eventually recovered from the depths of the ocean by General Wade Eiling and his Ultramarine Corps.
-Eiling, diagnosed with an inoperable brain tumour, transfers his mind into the creature's body, shaves off the body hair, and refers to himself as "the General".
-After a battle with the JLA and the Ultramarines, the General is teleported into the Solar System's asteroid belt.
-Marooned in space, the General is eventually rescued by Lex Luthor's new Injustice League and they again battle the JLA.
-After a skirmish with Superman, Orion and the Martian Manhunter, the General falls into the "Ghost Zone", a void which the villain Prometheus uses as a hideout.
+Diagnosed with an inoperable brain tumor, Eiling transfers his mind into the creature's body, shaves his hair, and refers to himself as the "General".